Guide

 What happens if I operate my business without a license in Texas?

-If you don't have the right licenses, you’re not operating legally and the state can shut you down.
+You need the right licenses to operate legally in Texas.
+If you trade without them, the state can require you to stop operating and may impose penalties.
 You risk fines, closure, reputational damage, and even criminal charges.
-So make sure you’re properly licensed and renew your licenses as you need to.
+So make sure you're properly licensed and renew your licenses as you need to.

 How long does it take to get a business license in Texas?